What to do about constipation after hysterectomy surgery?

 Treating constipation after hysterectomy.

-When women do get constipated post operative they are usually treated with fiber supplements (Metamucil, Citrucel, Fiber-Lax) and stool softeners (Colace).
+When women do get constipated after hysterectomy surgery they are usually treated with fiber supplements (Metamucil, Citrucel, Fiber-Lax) and stool softeners (Colace).

-Sometimes these treatments do not help.
-It is possible that stool build up in the rectum and becomes very dry and hard.
-In this case a laxative suppository may help to get rid of this plug and empty the rectum.
+Sometimes women involuntary hold their stool because they are afraid that straining will cause stress on the wound and the incision may open.
+If this is the case stool may build up in the rectum, and become very dry and hard.
+Then having a bowel movement can be difficult and painful.
+In this case, a laxative suppository may help to get rid of this plug and empty the rectum.

 Use laxatives with care as they are not all the same.
 There are osmotic laxatives that draw water from the colon’s surrounding tissues to soften the stool.
-They are often used for women after hysterectomy surgery.
-Well known are Milk of Magnesia or MOM, Kristalose, and Miralax.
+These are often used for women after hysterectomy surgery.
+Well, known are Milk of Magnesia or MOM, Kristalose, and Miralax.

-There are also stimulant laxatives that, as the name suggests, stimulate the inner lining of the bowel and can cause painful bowel contractions and diarrhea.
-A few examples include Senokot, Correctol and Dulcolax.
+And there are also stimulant laxatives that, as the name suggests, stimulate the inner lining of the bowel and can cause painful bowel contractions and diarrhea.
+A few examples include Senokot, Correctol, and Dulcolax.

 Post hysterectomy diet recommendations.